cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    command-line arguments to `javac`.
 An equivalent (but longer) way to write the above command would be:

    ```
-   $ javac -d bin -cp bin src/cs1302/interfaces/impl/SuperSecret.java src/cs1302/interfaces/impl/Secret.java
+   $ javac -d bin -cp bin src/cs1302/interfaces/impl/SuperFancy.java src/cs1302/interfaces/impl/Fancy.java
-    /src/cs1302/interfaces/impl/BasicSecret.java
+    /src/cs1302/interfaces/impl/BasicFancy.java
    ```

    Just to be clear, both of the command examples provided above supply the same number of command-line argumensts to `javac`.

-1. Compilation of the three `Encryptable` classes in the step above results in the following compile-time errors if steps 2 and 3 were followed correctly:
+1. Compilation of the three `Styleable` classes in the step above results in the following compile-time errors if steps 2 and 3 were followed correctly:

    ```
-   src/cs1302/interfaces/impl/BasicSecret.java:15: error: BasicSecret is not abstract and does not override   abstract method isEncrypted() in Encryptable
+   src/cs1302/interfaces/impl/BasicFancy.java:9: error: BasicFancy is not abstract and does not override abstract method getState() in     Styleable
-   public class BasicSecret implements Encryptable {
+   public class BasicFancy implements Styleable {
           ^
-   src/cs1302/interfaces/impl/Secret.java:15: error: Secret is not abstract and does not override abstract method isEncrypted() in Encryptable
+   src/cs1302/interfaces/impl/Fancy.java:9: error: Fancy is not abstract and does not override abstract method getState() in Styleable
-   public class Secret implements Encryptable {
+   public class Fancy implements Styleable {
           ^
-   src/cs1302/interfaces/impl/SuperSecret.java:15: error: SuperSecret is not abstract and does not override abstract method isEncrypted() in Encryptable
+   src/cs1302/interfaces/impl/SuperFancy.java:9: error: SuperFancy is not abstract and does not override abstract method getState() in   Styleable
-   public class SuperSecret implements Encryptable {
+   public class SuperFancy implements Styleable {
+          ^
    ```

-   Notice that each of the errors state that the implementing class "does not override abstract method `getState` in `Encryptable`".
-Since these classes don't implement all of the methods in `Encryptable`, they won't compile.
+   Notice that each of the errors state that the implementing class "does not override abstract method `getState` in `Styleable`".
+Since these classes don't implement all of the methods in `Styleable`, they won't compile.

 ### Default Methods